L4w1i3t/Matsuda-Akai-Discord-Bot/README.md

 Easy!
 You just say, "Matsuda," or something similar to that followed by what you want me to do (e.g. "let's play tictactoe", "tell me a joke").
 Of course, there are multiple ways of addressing me, so feel free to experiment a bit!
   - Just...don't ping me.
 Seriously.

+# When Inviting. . .

+You might get terrified when all these different permissions show up.
+Don't worry, I'm not a spy!
+Just click, enable, and disable whichever ones you want to use for your server!
+I'm not a one-trick pony, after all!

 # What if you want to make a suggestion for features?